-Last summer, I fulfilled a long-standing dream of mine: solo travelling!
-After finishing my bachelor’s degree, I decided it was time to reward myself for the hard work of the last three years.
-I knew I wanted to travel, as I had heard such great things from friends that had previously explored the world.
-At first, I had planned to travel with my best friend, but when he decided to jump off, I had gotten the idea in my head and wasn’t ready to give it up: I was going on a solo travel adventure in Central America.
-When I knew I was going alone, I realized I wanted to start out my adventure in an English speaking country to slowly get acclimatized.
+Last summer, I fulfilled a long-standing dream of mine: solo travel in Central America!
+After finishing my bachelor’s degree, I decided it was time to reward myself.
+I had worked so hard the last three years.
+I knew I wanted to travel, since I had heard such great things from friends that had previously explored the world.
+At first, I had planned to travel with my best friend.
+But when he decided to jump off, I had gotten the idea in my head.
+So, I wasn’t ready to give it up: I was going on to go on an adventure alone.
+When I knew I was going by myself, I realized I wanted to start out my adventure in an English-speaking country.
+That way, I could slowly get acclimatized.
 So, I decided to start off in the Central American country of Belize and keep going through neighboring Guatemala.

 After a layover in Houston, I arrived in the capital, Belize City.
-From the airport, I took a taxi into the city and from there a water taxi to Caye Caulker (pronounced “key”), a Caribbean island off the Belizean coast that isn’t off the beaten track, for a reason.
-It is absolutely gorgeous and very much a cliché, with white beaches and turquoise water, along with brightly colored houses and hammocks everywhere.
-I spent great days snorkeling (we even saw two manatees and a sea turtle), canoeing, drinking rum, and got the most massive sunburn of my life.
+From the airport, I took a taxi into the city, and from there a water taxi to Caye Caulker (pronounced “key”).
+Caulker is a Caribbean island off the Belizean coast that isn’t off the beaten track, andfor a reason.
+It is absolutely gorgeous and very much a cliché.
+You’ve got those white beaches and turquoise water, along with brightly colored houses and hammocks everywhere.
+I spent great days snorkeling, and we even saw two manatees and a sea turtle.
+The rest of the time, I went canoeing, drank rum, and got the most massive sunburn of my life.

 Iguana farm and Mayan Cave Skeletons

 I travelled on to the West, to the town of San Ignacio, beautifully set in the hills.
-I visited some smaller Mayan ruins and Iguana Farm which was fantastic and certainly a unique experience, with all the iguanas crawling all over you.
+Whilst I was there, I visited some smaller Mayan ruins and Iguana Farm which was fantastic and certainly a unique experience, with all the iguanas crawling all over you.
 I also went to visit Actun Tunichil Muknal, a complete tourist experience that was worth the 90 dollars.
 After walking through the jungle, one swims through a cave that the Mayans used as a sacrificial place.
-One can still see the calcified pottery artefacts as well as the remains of human sacrifices, including a skeleton they call the “Crystal Maiden” and the remains of babies that were sacrificed to appease the rain god.
+One can still see the calcified pottery artefacts as well as the remains of human sacrifices.
+This included a skeleton that they call the “Crystal Maiden”, as well as the remains of babies that were sacrificed to appease the rain god.

 I had teamed up with a guy who just like me, didn’t want to take the guided tour, and it turned out to be a great decision.
 We arrived at the site early in the morning, before the tourists streamed in and it got too hot.
 Above all, what I remember is a particular smell of jungle: one can’t really describe what Tikal was like, but the serenity and the absolute majesty of it was extraordinary.
-It was a great decision to go with the two of us, we saw both howler and spider monkeys (as well as a baby!), as well as birds and other small mammals.
+It ended up being a great decision to go with the two of us.
+We saw both howler and spider monkeys (including a baby!), as well as birds and other small mammals.
 Tikal is an impressive site, made more impressive when one realizes that what is now jungle used to be completely cleared and settled by the Maya.